 A landlord is responsible for following the law.
-If a landlord is renting to Section 8 tenants, the landlord must still follow the statewide landlord tenant law, but must also follow additional rules placed on him or her by the Section 8 program.
-Here are seven responsibilities landlords have under Section 8.
+If a landlord is renting to Section 8 tenants, the landlord must still follow the statewide landlord-tenant law, but must also follow additional rules placed on them by the Section 8 program.

-1. Are You Required to Accept Section 8 Tenants?
+Find Out If You're Required to Accept Section 8 Tenants

 A landlord should always conduct the same background and credit check on Section 8 tenants that they conduct on non-Section 8 tenants.
 These checks help you uncover issues, such as a criminal history or a history of frequent moving.